jonathondilworth/algs2/README.md

  	a.
 For every node i (i = 1,...,N), each link connected to a clockwise (or counter-clockwise) neighbour of i is rewired to a randomly chosen node (from anywhere in the network) with a probability of p.
  	b.
 The link will be preserved with a probability 1 - p.

-The time has come to.. implement this..
-(We're not pushing no buttonz)
+Implementation!

 ## More info to be found at:
  * [My Personal Website](http://jonathondilworth.me/ "My Site")
  * [My Blog](http://jonathondilworth.blogspot.com "Blog")

 # References
  * Eva Navarro Lopez (2015), Advanced Algorithms 2 Lecture Slides, University of Manchester.